zgal88/SoD2Mods/Mods/RedZone.md

 - If manually renaming files to control load order, make sure this one has the `000` changed to a number higher than the mods you want to overwrite the effects with.
 - Should be as compatible as possible with any other pak mods using that method, except for any other spawn mods (DEH, Feral/Bloater/Slow Only, etc).

+Version 7.0 (Unreleased)
++ All Weapon Attachments Have Been Set To Zero Weight (Does Not Affect Magazines)
++ "BoomPack" Mod Has Been Incorporated

 Version 0.6 07/24/2020
-+ Audio fixes for Plague Freaks
++ Audio Fixes For Plague Freaks

 Version 0.5 07/23/2020
 + UI updates